Skip to content

 - name: Pull upstream

-run: uvx ruff-sync pull
+run: uvx ruff-sync

 - name: Create Pull Request